 Comic strip wallpaper and complimentary Tunnocks teacakes are just two of the quirky touches at the Grassmarket Hotel, a playful retreat in Edinburgh’s lively Grassmarket area.

-One of a clutch of hotels launched by the G1 Group in the city over the last few years (the others are The Inn on the Mile, Stay Central and the Murrayfield House Hotel) the focus might be on fun rather than food (there are copies of Beano in reception, the distance to local attractions is measured in footsteps and you have to stumble next door to Biddy Mulligan’s pub for breakfast) but you’re in the heart of Scotland’s culinary capital and the Grassmarket is peppered with pubs and restaurants.
+One of a clutch of hotels launched by the G1 Group in Edinburgh (the others are The Inn on the Mile, Stay Central and the Murrayfield House Hotel) the focus might be on fun rather than food (there are copies of Beano in reception, the distance to local attractions is measured in footsteps and you have to stumble next door to Biddy Mulligan’s pub for breakfast) but you’re in the heart of Scotland’s culinary capital and the Grassmarket is peppered with pubs and restaurants.

 For breakfast you can count the footsteps to nearby Swedish bakery and café Peter’s Yard for a moreish cardamom bun and coffee.
 Just round the corner on Victoria Street mooch around gourmet stores such as champion cheesemaker I J Mellis and liquid deli Demi John – fill the glass bottles with everything from signature malt whisky to olive oil – while on Saturdays there’s a weekly farmers’ market right outside your door.

 Book a room at Grassmarket Hotel here

 Hotel Henriette, Paris – under £150 per night